Want a way to stand out from the crowd when it’s time to look for a job?

 NMC Flight Instructor Abigail Smelzer as a student on a 2011 trip to the UK.

-according to the Chicago Tribune.
+Moreover, in a global economy employers increasingly value study abroad experiences, but relatively few students take them, according to the Chicago Tribune.
 NMC Flight Instructor Abigail Smelzer is one who did and saw it pay off in her job hunt.

 As an aviation student at NMC, she visited the United Kingdom in 2011 and South Africa in 2014.
 Steve Ursell, Head of International Aviation at NMC, said those trips gave Smeltzer an edge when the department was looking to employ flight instructors in August 2014.

 “Her experience in both the UK and South Africa certainly assisted her in gaining a flight instructor position at NMC because we have a very active international program,” Ursell said.